 Our driveway with Casuarinas & Peppercorns! not politically correct the old Peppercorn ,but an Aussie icon ! and a tree is a tree is a tree!

 I have had some comments on planting Peppercorns (or Pepperinas) as the locals call them, but I grew up with Peppercorn trees & we learned from (Roc) our old stallion that the peppercorns are marvelous for arthritis!
 Horses will always self medicate if they can, and select medicinal plants, Peppercorns (medicinal) and Willow (medicinal) they contain Aspirin.
 I recall one little Qtr Horse mare (pregnant) used to stop & eat one particular native plant! it was obvious it gave her something she needed.
 Everyone with cattle or horses should consider what they grow in the paddocks with self medication in mind! makes sense to me.
-Here we are now in February 2017 ,and we have recorded 106 ml in January, and just had nearly 45 ml this month so far.
-Thank heavens we got good rain it was sooo hot here in January so we needed a boost.
-Now late Feb, the weather is slightly cooler and autumn is on the way.
-So we will put some organic fertiliser around (fruit trees) etc & madly planting some new stock.
-Mainly just filling gaps and adding a different species in amongst all the trees that have just grown here naturally!
-Will be planting mainly Casuarinas such a valuable worthwhile tree ,they love it here at Bony Mountain and have thrived where others struggle.
-Looking at our corridors though had success also with the Brigalow, Kurrajongs, (not many) Bushy Sugar Gums , but as I said the SHEOAKS Casuarinas win the award for the most rewarding ,most suitable trees here!
+Looking at our corridors now though I have had success with the Brigalow, Kurrajongs, (not many) Bushy Sugar Gums ,are a bit touchy-(need more water) .
+But as I said the SHEOAKS Casuarinas win the award for the most rewarding ,most suitable trees here!
 And a mate stopped the other day to have a yarn and he suggested if I plant enough of them the Black Cockatoos might move in ?
-We love them we had them at Uralla in New England but they do live here!
+We love Black Cockys, we had them at Uralla in New England but they do live here!
 They can be a bit destructive they just about ate our Hakeas , but enjoyed having them around.
 The hakea are a beautuful bush they do grow here naturally and their seeds are great food for the bigger birds, so I should look at an understory of Hakea? the ideal habitat for so many birds .
-Looking at all we have planted here during this (very hot) summer it just inspires me to plant even more!
+Looking at all we have planted here & with summer looming, it just inspires me to plant even more!
 Simply because a dense habitat protects all of us, but mostly our birds, our Wallabies, Kangaroos, they really appreciate the shade, shelter and Koalas can pop up any tree as protection instead of covering large open spaces where they become vulnerable!
 After the tornado we had here a few years ago my Neighbour (in his wisdom) got the bulldozer in and flattened nearly all the trees on his side, our western side which has become a windswept no mans land for wildlife!
 I do look on the positive though, at least we will never be burnt out from that side.
 But no rest ! more planting/mulching/ etc for 2017 when the weather is nicer.

 MORE PHOTOS SOON!